 eCommerce today is becoming one of the fastest-growing industries.
-With people turning to online platforms, more and more, developers are striving hard to get more innovation and create robust solutions for businesses.
+With people turning to online platforms, developers strive hard to get more innovation and create robust business solutions.
 However, to stay in trends and develop robust solutions, developers must use the best eCommerce platforms like Magento or Woo-Commerce.
 These platforms are scalable, functional, agile, and can offer great designs.
 If you, too, are thinking of developing your eCommerce store, you might be considering which one to for.
-Thus, in this post, we have made a comparison between these two platforms to help you make a decision and go with the right platform.
+Thus, in this post, we have compared these two platforms to help you decide and go with the right platform.

 Introduction to Magento

 Magento is an open-source eCommerce platform developed by Varien Inc that is widely used for online businesses.
-With a flexible modular design and several control options, Magento helps the developers to build a user-friendly and SEO optimized websites without hassle.
-This platform allows you to get complete eCommerce solutions that are simple, quick, versatile to use, and also allows you to update the website automatically.
-The platform is fully responsive that supports all the devices and screens and also offers you to integrate different payment options to allow your users to make payments through their preferred gateway.
+With a flexible modular design and several control options, Magento helps the developers to build user-friendly and SEO-optimized websites without hassle.
+This platform allows you to complete eCommerce solutions that are simple, quick, versatile to use, and automatically update the website.
+The platform is fully responsive that supports all the devices and screens.
+It also offers you to integrate different payment options to allow your users to make payments through their preferred gateway.
 Supporting many extensions for the development of an online store, several businesses hire Magento developers for developing their robust eCommerce store.

 Introduction to Woo-Commerce